AIRADLABS/SOLBOTS/README.md

 <strong>Purpose:</strong>

-&nbsp;&nbsp;&bull; Prime Bots owners also have governing rights.
+&nbsp;&nbsp;&bull; Prime Bot owners also have governing rights.

-&nbsp;&nbsp;&bull; Prime Bot owners may vote on community driven changes to the Metasphere.
+&nbsp;&nbsp;&bull; Owners may vote on community driven changes to the Metasphere.

 &nbsp;&nbsp;&bull; You may cast 1 vote for each Prime Bot you own.